📝 Topics Covered

 def average_stats(self):

-Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
-The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
+The Mediator pattern reduces chaotic direct dependencies between components.
+It restricts direct communication between objects and forces them to collaborate only via a central mediator object.

 class Person: